EvokeMadness/Lise/README.md

 		+ Color: Matte black
 	+ The background decal is applied to [cardstock](https://en.wikipedia.org/wiki/Card_stock) for added rigidity.
 	+ Facial features are cut on vinyl material according to their color and applied on top of the black vinyl.
-	+ The screen can be attached to the head by snapping it behind the two tabs on the left and right side of the face.
+	+ The screen can be attached to the head by snapping it behind the two tabs on the left and right sides of the face.
-	+ The screen can be removed and replaced with different facial features by inserting a 3mm rod through the channel on the back side of the head.
+	+ The screen can be removed and replaced with different facial features by inserting a 3 mm rod through the channel on the back side of the head.
+- Refer to 'assembly.pdf' for a detailed exploded view.